pingcap/docs-tidb-operator/en/canary-deployment-tidb-operator.md

           ...
         ```

-        If `label` is not set when you deploy the TiDB cluster, you can configure `label` by running the following command:
+        If `labels` is not set when you deploy the TiDB cluster, you can configure `labels` by running the following command:

         {{< copyable "shell-regular" >}}